heat radiating upward from roof http://people.csail.mit.edu/jaffer/convect

 The derivation by Jaffer (2023) of the heat transfer formula for natural convection from an external plate implies a simple relation between heat transfer and fluid velocity.
 This relation leads to formulas for mixed convection from horizontal and vertical rough plates; these formulas are then combined to predict the mixed convection heat transfer at any plate inclination.

 Heat transfer measurements of a 30.5 cm square rough plate with forced air velocities between 0.1 m/s and 2.5 m/s were made in each orthogonal combination of plate and airflow direction, and of a tilted downward-facing plate.
-Each data-set matches the present theory with root-mean-squared relative error between 1.4% and 4%.
+Each of the twelve data-sets matches the present theory with root-mean-squared relative error between 1.3% and 4%.

 Full Article